“I was really happy to find out there were options available like XIAFLEX.

 Learn about Dupuytren’s carat icon

-2. How do I know if XIAFLEX may be right for me?
+2. How do I know if I can afford XIAFLEX?

-How do I know if XIAFLEX may be right for me?
+How do I know if I can afford XIAFLEX?

 3. How do I find a Hand Specialist trained in XIAFLEX?